NautilusTrader

 Kraken

 Kraken offers spot and derivatives trading across a wide range of digital assets.
-This integration connects to Kraken Pro and supports live market data ingest and order execution for Kraken Spot and Kraken Derivatives (Futures).
+This integration connects to Kraken Pro and supports live market data and order execution for Kraken Spot and Kraken Derivatives (Futures).

 Overview